koloseki/Project_Recipes/README.md

 # Project_Recipes
-Simple HTML Recipes Project from The Odin Project
+Simple Recipes Project from The Odin Project

+using only html

+The project goal is to recall html basics